 Sun glare is caused by the scattering of sunlight in the atmosphere.
 And internal reflections in the optical system can also cause it.

-The intensity of sun glare is less than the intensity of the light coming directly from the Sun, but it is still too bright for our eyes to distinguish it.
-That’s why the Sun and its glare appear as a single bright object.
+The intensity of sun glare is less than the strength of the light coming directly from the Sun, but it is still too bright for our eyes to distinguish it from the sun itself.
+It is the reason the Sun and its glare appear as a single bright object.